corentin-junod/DSM-Occlusion/README.md

 ![DSM Occlusion example](/assets/neuchatel_banner.jpg)

-## Key features
+<h2 align="center">Key features</h2>

- - GPU accelerated
+ - **GPU accelerated**
+   Using CUDA, it reduces the computation time by order of magnitudes compared to other programs.
- - Automated tiling
+ - **Automated tiling**
+   Large files are automatically split into tiles, with configurable size and margins (buffers to avoid border effects).
- - Handles arbitrary large models
+ - **Handles large models**

-## Installation
+   Given enough disk space, can process files of several terabytes.
+ - **Ray-traced algorithm**
+   Occlusion is computed using ray-tracing, simulating the real behaviour of light rays. *Currently, rays are not reflected on objects, leading to the same result as a sky-view factor*.

+<h2 align="center">Installation</h2>

 Download the latest release and

-### Usage
+<h2 align="center">Usage</h2>

 - ***-i inputFile***
 *mandatory parameter*
 Path to the input file.
 Must be a file supported by GDAL like .tif

 - ***-o outputFile***
 *optional parameter*, default value : output.tif
 Path to the output file, where the result will be written

 - ***-r raysPerPixel***